Moorpark, California, USA

 - Our patented design is truly a breakthrough for distance VTOL aircraft.
 As an example, our all-electric VTOL aircraft designed to carry a 5 lb payload (Parus5c™) is 18% smaller, flies more than 6x as long (100 minutes vs 13 minutes) and more than 12x as far (80 miles vs 6 miles) than the otherwise most performant VTOL aircraft of a similar size and payload capacity, the DJI Matrice 200 with their highest capacity TB50 battery pack.

-According to their website (as of this web page up-date in April 2019), PteroDynamics has said they have validated their claims in the real world because they have a working prototype with a four-foot wingspan (Parus4) that has flown 100+ times which proves their assertions.
+According to their website (as of this web page up-date in April 2019), PteroDynamics has said they have validated their claims in the real world because they have a working prototype with a four-foot wingspan (Parus4) that has flown 100+ times.
 They have also hovered the first of the two Parus12 aircraft with 12-foot wingspans, which are 1/4 scale of the 2-passenger vehicle.
 They state they will soon have their Parus12 aircraft in full flight, complete with in-flight wing transitions.

 - PteroDynamics website